 Sentencing & Penalties for a Class C Felony in Wisconsin

-A Class C felony conviction may be the most serious and harmful single event in your life.
-That’s why you need the strongest defense attorney arguing your side of the case.
-Grieve Law has kept Wisconsin citizens free for decades with powerful, strategic defense council.
-You are only guilty if you are convicted.™
+A Class C felony conviction may be the single most serious and harmful event in your life.
+That’s why you need the best criminal defense attorney you can get.
+Grieve Law has kept Wisconsin citizens free for decades with powerful, strategic defense counsel.
+Remember: you are only guilty if you are convicted.™

 What is a Class C Felony in Wisconsin?

 A Class C felony is punishable by up to 40 years in state prison, a maximum fine of $100,000, or both.
-Class C felonies are among the worst offenses in Wisconsin, punishable by the maximum possible fine.
+Class C felonies are among the most serious offenses in Wisconsin, punishable by the maximum possible fine.
 (Wis.
 Stat. § 939.50.)

 A Class C felony can never be expunged from your criminal record, and you may have some civil rights restricted, such as voting, crossing national borders, and holding some types of employment.